-buffers {sorted} -> (buffer-name\)
+buffers {sorted} -> (buffer-name)

-sorted ::= a generalized boolean indicating whether to sort the list of names buffer-name ::= the name of a buffer
+sorted ::= a generalized boolean indicating whether to sort the list of names buffer-name ::= the name of a currently existing buffer

-The buffers command will return a list with the names of all the currently defined buffers (it does not require a current model).
+The buffers command will return a list with the names of all the currently defined buffers.
 If the sorted parameter is provided with a non-nil value then the list will be in alphabetical order otherwise it will be in no particular order.

-'''

 (buffers)

-'''